jonathanp16/application/README.md

 A tool to improve location and equipment reservation workflow for clubs, students and faculty members.

-_You must have the ZenHub Extension installed for your browser to properly our issues board and sprints._
+_You must have the ZenHub Extension installed for your browser to properly our issue board and sprints._

 ## Installation